Springdale’s Lang pleads not guilty to murder charge in deadly Fayetteville stabbing

 Investigators found Lang had purchased a ride from an online taxi service with her debit card and contacted the driver, who told police he had taken Lang to the Quality Inn at 1000 S. Futrall Drive in Fayetteville on May 29.
 The driver reportedly told police Lang had asked him, "If you stab someone in between the ribs will they die?"

-Lang fled the area after the stabbing, taking a bus to Texarkana, then to Dallas and then on to Houston.
-Fayetteville detectives and U.S. Marshals arrested Lang on June 14 in Houston.
-She was returned to Arkansas to face charges.
+Lang fled the area after the stabbing, taking a bus to Texarkana, then to Dallas and then on to Houston, authorities said.

-If convicted, Lang faces 10 to 40 years or life in prison.